dapr/docs/daprdocs/content/en/reference/errors/_index.md

 ## Dapr Error Handling: Understanding the Error Models

-Initially, Dapr followed the standard gRPC error model.
-However, to provide more detailed and informative error messages, Dapr is gradually transitioning to a richer error model as defined by gRPC.
+Initially, errors followed the [Standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model).
+However, to provide more detailed and informative error messages, an enhanced error model has been defined which aligns with the gRPC [Richer error model](https://grpc.io/docs/guides/error/#richer-error-model).

 {{% alert title="Note" color="primary" %}}
 Not all Dapr errors have been converted to the richer gRPC error model.